hashicorp/design-system/website/docs/icons/usage-guidelines/partials/code/how-to-use.md

 For more information on why this may be helpful in certain scenarios, see [DS-049 - Improve Ember Flight Icons Loading Performance](https://go.hashi.co/rfc/ds-049).

-### Using icons in React apps
+### Adding icons to React apps

-To use icons in a React application, install the `@hashicorp/flight-icons` package and import the icons as either inline SVGs or as a standalone React/SVG component.
+To add icons to a React application, install the `@hashicorp/flight-icons` package and import the icons as either inline SVGs or as a standalone React/SVG component.

 !!!
 Info